lgigek/todo-list/README.md

 }
 ```

-### /get_all
+### /get_by_name/<task_name>
-This route expects a GET
+This route expects a HTTP GET with the task name in path variable

 Returns:
-- HTTP 200 if tasks were found:
+- HTTP 200 if task was found:

 ```
-[
 {
   "name": "task_name",
   "description": "task_description",
   "status": "task_status"
 }
-  ...
-]
 ```

-- HTTP 404 is there are no tasks with a valid status:
+- HTTP 404 if task was not found:

 ```
 {